 In the tropical countries of south and southeast Asia, Wax Apple is a small tree common in orchards and home gardens.
 Although not as sweet or tasty as an apple, its bell-shaped fruits are favorite,

-The shape and color of the fruit itself is the main attraction.
+The shape and color of the fruit are the main attraction.
 Because of this, it is also called Bell Fruit or Rose Apple.

 In places like Kerala, apart from growing as an ornamental tree, it is seldom sold as a commercial commodity.
 However, in the southeast Asian countries like Vietnam and Taiwan, it commonly sold in fruit markets under the name Java Apple or Wax Jambu.